Dias2019/Visualizing-Earnings-Based-On-Colledge-Major/README.md

 By using data visualization techniques, we can start to explore questions from the dataset like:
 1. Do students in more popular majors make more money?
 2. How many majors are predominantly male?
 Predominantly female?
-3. Which category of majors have the most students? and many more...
+3. Which category of majors have the most students?<br/>
+and many more...